 Marijuana is listed as a Schedule I Drug in the Florida Statutes, Section 893.03(1)(c)(7).
 A Schedule I drug is defined as one that has “high potential for abuse and has no currently accepted medical use in treatment in the U.S.”

-And though Florida officially is perplexed about marijuana, it has enacted tough DUI laws that prohibit a person from driving while impaired by any controlled substance to the extent that the driver's "normal faculties" are impaired.
+And though Florida might officially be perplexed about marijuana prohibition, it has enacted tough DUI laws that prohibit a person from driving while impaired by any controlled substance to the extent that the driver’s “normal faculties” are impaired.